sui-foundation/sui-move-intro-course/unit-four/lessons/1_dynamic_fields_and_dynamic_object_fields.md

 ## Dynamic Fields & Dynamic Object Fields

-Before we get into how a generic marketplace can be implemented in Sui, we need to revisit object to object ownerships and introduce a new concept of dynamic fields.
+Before we get into how a generic marketplace can be implemented in Sui, we need to revisit object to object ownerships and introduce the concept of dynamic fields.

 Dynamic fields are heterogeneous (versus homogeneous for [Vectors](https://move-book.com/advanced-topics/managing-collections-with-vectors.html)), can be added or removed at runtime, and can have arbitrary names.

 There are two types of dynamic fields: